Clay Bodies Pottery, LLC

 Eventually I met other like minded people through the

-courses and together we formed the Clay Bodies Pottery, LLC in
+courses and together we formed the Clay Bodies Pottery in

 rented space in Branford.